San-Francisco-Write-The-Docs/www/content/_announcements/jan2020-new-website.md

 ---

-## We have a new website.

-The site you're reading becomes the home of Write The Docs Bay Area as of today, thanks to Jekyll and Bootstrap -- and the persistence of Claire Lundeby.
+**We have a new website!** The site you're reading becomes the home of Write The Docs Bay Area as of today, thanks to Jekyll and Bootstrap -- and the persistence of Claire Lundeby.

 One reason for the site is to duplicate some of the features we've been using on Meetup.com, a subsidiary of the struggling startup WeWork.